Alfresco/docs-alfresco/content-services/6.2/admin/security.md

 During bootstrap and JMX keystore reload and re-encryption operations, the repository checks if the main keystore's keys and the metadata key have changed.
 If they have changed, the repository throws an exception.

+### secure credentials store {#secure-credentials-store}

+Alfresco uses a secure store for credentials it needs to maintain for user accounts.
+This data encryption uses secret keys which are stored in the Java keystore.
+It is possible to rotate the keys used for credentials encryption.

+During bootstrap, the repository checks whether the keys in the main encrypted properties keystore have been changed in order to detect any accidental keystore changes.

+However if you purposely want to change your keys, you can do so and the repository will re-encrypt any existing encrypted node properties for you.
+The newly encrypted node properties will be encrypted using the new keys.

+Changing your keys involves backing up your keystore to a specific location and creating a new keystore in its place.
+This can be done in two ways:

+-   During bootstrap
+-   During runtime (not in Alfresco Community Edition)

+**Bootstrap Re-encryption**

+Re-encryption occurs during the repository bootstrap.
+For bootstrap re-encryption, follow the steps below:

+1. Stop the Alfresco Content Services server.
+2. Set the following property in the `alfresco-global.properties` file.

+    ```
+    encryption.bootstrap.reencrypt=true
+    ```

+3. Backup the current keystore to backup-keystore as shown below:

+    ```
+    mv keystore backup-keystore
+    mv keystore-passwords.properties backup-keystore-passwords.properties
+    ```

+4. Copy your new keystore over the old keystore.
+5. Update keystore-passwords.properties with the passwords you used to create the keystore.
+In other words, update the `keystore.password` property with the keystore password and the `metadata.password` property with the metadata key password.
+6. Restart the server.

+**Runtime Re-encryption**

+Re-encryption occurs while the repository is running.
+For runtime re-encryption, follow the steps below:

+1. Backup the current keystore to backup-keystore.

+    ```
+    mv keystore backup-keystore
+    mv keystore-passwords.properties backup-keystore-passwords.properties
+    ```

+2. Copy your new keystore over the old keystore.
+3. In your JMX console, execute the operation **Encryption** > **Operations** > **Encrypt**.

+    This will re-read the main and backup keystores and re-encrypt the encrypted properties.
+The repository can continue to run during this operation; any newly-created encrypted properties will be encrypted with the new key.

+    > **Note:** Only a single re-encryption can be done at a particular time.
+If a re-encrypt is already running then subsequent requests have no effect.

 ## Cryptographic password hashing {#bcryptoverview}

 Content Services uses cryptographic password hashing technique to securely store passwords.